Skip to main content

 De-SelectDe-selects a Bag from the list.

-Remove From BagThe tender amounts will be retrieved from the bag and added to the Terminal’s cash totals.
+Remove From BagThe tender amounts are retrieved from the bag and added to the Terminal's cash totals.

-When Loose is clicked the Float Tender list will be displayed.
+When Loose is selected, the Float Tender list is displayed.
 The user can add the required Tender values and complete the Float action.

 Store Server

-When the user opens the Float screen in the Store Server and the Location's Tender Bag configuration is set to Optional, then the initial tab displayed will be Loose.
-In this tab, the user can add Float Tenders that are not contained in a Tender bag.
-The list of available Tenders depends on each Tender’s configuration.
+When the user opens the Float screen on the Store Server and the Location's Tender Bag configuration is set to Optional, the initial tab displayed is Loose.
+In this tab, the user can add Float Tenders that are not contained in a Tender Bag.
+The list of available Tenders depends on each Tender's configuration.

-If the Location's Tender Bag option is set to Mandatory, this tab is not accessible.
+If the Location's Tender Bag option is set to Allowed, this tab is not accessible.

 Selecting the Existing Bags tab shows the available Float Bags.